aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-metadata/_index.md

 - **Do I need a license for development?** A free trial works for evaluation; a commercial license is required for production.
 - **Which Java version is supported?** Java 8 and later.
 - **How long does the implementation take?** Typically under 10 minutes for a basic metadata update.

+## What is Aspose Page Java?
+Aspose.Page for Java (often referred to as **aspose page java**) is a high‑performance API that lets developers create, edit, and convert PostScript and EPS files without needing Adobe software.
+It also provides full access to XMP metadata, enabling you to embed searchable information directly into your graphics files.

+## Why add XMP metadata to EPS files?
+Embedding XMP metadata improves asset management, searchability, and compliance with industry standards such as IPTC and Dublin Core.
+When you add fields like creator, title, or creation date, downstream systems (DAMs, search engines, or print workflows) can automatically index and organize your EPS assets.

 ## Aspose Page Java Tutorial Overview
 This tutorial demonstrates the core steps you need to manipulate XMP metadata in EPS files.
 Understanding these steps will help you integrate metadata handling into larger document‑processing pipelines, improve searchability, and comply with industry standards for digital asset management.